 When you scroll through Pinterest, it’s rare to see a small kitchen highlighted as the kitchen of your dreams.

-They’re difficult to work in and with, or at least this is what I originally thought when I moved into our 864 square foot home with a tiny kitchen.
+They’re difficult to work in and with, or at least this is what I originally thought when I moved into our 864-square-feet home with a tiny kitchen.

-But over the past two years, I’ve found ways to make my tiny kitchen function.
+However, over the past 2 years, I’ve found ways to make my tiny kitchen function.
 If you’re stuck with a tiny kitchen, don’t be discouraged.

 Instead, tune into my tips as I walk you through a few options to make your tiny kitchen a great place to be:

-You can’t leave a ton of appliances, canisters, or collectibles out in a kitchen when you’re limited with overall space and counter space.
+You can’t leave a lot of appliances, canisters, or collectibles out in a kitchen when you’re limited with overall space and counter space.